When your little one reaches four months old, it’s likely people will start asking if they’re eating solid foods yet.

 What happens if you start baby food too early?

-You might have heard rumours that eating solid foods before six months will help your little one sleep through the night.
+You might have heard rumors that eating solid foods before six months will help your little one sleep through the night.

 Contrary to popular belief, sleep is not a developmental milestone.